-The woodblock prints (ukiyo-e or musha-e) I own are primarily by Utagawa school artists Kuniyoshi (1797 – 1861), Kunisada III or their students.
-Understanding the story behind a print adds exponential layers of enjoyment to the viewing experience and appreciation.
-To this end, I have included the stories behind the prints (or series) that hopefully you can appreciate.
-In some I have detailed explanations of the kaisho calligraphy found on the prints ….. with a little twist : )
+The woodblock prints I own are primarily by Utagawa school artists Kuniyoshi, Kunisada (Toyokuni III), or their students.
+Because the story behind a print adds layers of enjoyment to the viewing experience and appreciation, I have included the associated stories for the print or series (where possible).

 The antique Japanese swords (nihonto) on this site are for sale or for gallery purposes.
 The catalogue of swords that are for sale will be clearly marked with a price (USD).
 The swords that are not for sale will be clearly marked as Gallery only.